You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom is linked to law enforcement or chases, where pursuit was a significant action.
+This phrase is linked to law enforcement or chases, where pursuit was a significant action.
 It has been used since the 19th century.

 Meaning: